 He has collaborated with such distinguished conductors as Pierre Boulez, Lionel Bringuier, Riccardo Chailly, Charles Dutoit, Valery Gergiev, Lorin Maazel, Kurt Masur and Seiji Ozawa.
-He has appeared with the greatest orchestras, among them the Philharmonic Orchestras of Berlin, London, New York and Israel, as well as with the Amsterdam Concertgebouw, the Leipzig Gewandhaus and orchestras in Munich, Paris, Tokyo and St Petersburg (including the Mariinsky Orchestra).
+He has appeared with the greatest ensembles, among them the philharmonic orchestras of Berlin, London, New York and Israel, as well as with Amsterdam’s Royal Concertgebouw Orchestra, the Leipzig Gewandhaus Orchestra and orchestras in Munich, Paris, Tokyo and St Petersburg (including the Mariinsky Orchestra).

 In 2003 a film was released about the pianist – Nelson Freire: A Man and His Music.
 In March 2007 Freire received the title of Commandeur de l’Ordre des Arts et des Lettres.
-In 2011 he became a Chevalier de la Légion d'Honneur – France's most prestigious order for international citizens.
+In 2011 he became a Chevalier de la Légion d’honneur.

-Nelson Freire has recorded for the Sony/CBS, Teldec, DGG, IPAM, Philips and London labels.
-He is currently an exclusive artist for DECCA.
-For his recordings he has received numerous prizes, including the Diapason d’Or, the Choc du Monde de la Musique, the Grand Prix de l’Académie Charles Cros and the Latin GRAMMY prize (for the album Brasileiro, 2012).
-His Bach recital recording won the prestigious Echo prize as the best solo recording of 2016.
+Nelson Freire has recorded for the labels Sony/CBS, TELDEC, DGG, IPAM, Philips and London.
+He was an exclusive artist for Decca.
+For his recordings he has received numerous prizes, including the Diapason d’Or, the Choc du Monde de la musique, the Grand Prix de l’Académie Charles Cros and the Latin GRAMMY prize (for the album Brasileiro, 2012).
+His Bach recital recording won the prestigious ECHO Klassik prize as the best solo recording of 2016.
 In September 2017 he released a CD dedicated to Brahms.